The Never Ending War for Talent Rages On

 Great talent has always been important, but it’s now critical to a company’s success.
 Why?
 Because in a world dominated by information and knowledge work, assets like skill, effort, and commitment are often the difference between success and failure.
 But obtaining loyalty and dedication (let alone retaining it) is still incredibly difficult.

-It was easier a few years back when demand outstripped supply (when candidates were grateful for any job), but these days recruiters are tasked with sourcing talented people who are more focused, more specific, and let’s face it, a bit pickier, about where and how they want to work.
+It was easier twenty years back when demand outstripped supply (when candidates were grateful for any job), but these days recruiters are tasked with sourcing talented people who are more focused, more specific, and let’s face it, a bit pickier, about where and how they want to work.
 The days when the right candidate could be found by looking at a CV are long gone, so employers need to look beyond traditional differentiating factors when recruiting.
 Education and experience are still valuable, but so are attitude, aptitude, and cultural fit.

 But how the heck do you locate and entice brilliantly-talented, culturally-appropriate, flawlessly-dedicated super candidates?